WellthCare

 • Emergency room visits

-• Preventive care (screenings, annual physicals, immunizations) - though note that under WellthCare, these may be available at $0 co-pay, preserving your HSA/FSA for other needs
+• Preventive care (screenings, annual physicals, immunizations) – though with WellthCare these may be available at $0 co-pay, saving your HSA/FSA for other things

 Prescription Drugs and Medications